FindoraNetwork/platform/components/cli2/README.md

 First we will create two key pairs, one for Alice and one for Bob.
 Then Alice will define and issue a token called *AliceCoin*.
 Finally Alice will tranfer 1000 *AliceCoin* to Bob.
-Note that all the transaction will be stored on the testnet chain.
+Note that all the transactions will be stored on the testnet chain.

 * Key generation